sabrinabutton/sabrinabutton.ca/_posts/nauticaldisaster.md

 ![Nautical Disaster in the tent at RoboBoat](https://i.imgur.com/CWtYmq6.jpeg) _Figure 2: The Nautical Disaster in the team village at RoboBoat 2025._

-Back home, we were honoured to win the Overall Award at the Queen’s Design Team Awards, recognizing our technical achievements, environmental focus, and team culture.
-From our founding team of three, aQuatonomous has grown to over 80 students, organized into 8 interdisciplinary subteams covering everything from mechanical design and embedded systems to autonomy and sustainability outreach.
+Back at Queen's, we were honoured to win the Overall Award at the Queen’s Design Team Awards, recognizing our technical achievements, environmental focus, and team culture.
+From our founding team of three, aQuatonomous has grown to over 60 students, organized into 8 interdisciplinary subteams covering everything from mechanical design and embedded systems to autonomy and sustainability outreach.

 ![Overall Award](https://i.imgur.com/o3K52Ul.jpeg)
 _Figure 3: Our executive team holding the trophy for the Overall Award in 2025!_

-It’s been a whirlwind—of solder fumes, code sprints, lake trials, and cross-country shipping crates.
-But above all, it's been proof that when students are trusted with real responsibility and a real-world problem, they’ll rise to the challenge.

-And we’re just getting started.

 ## Links